-Hi there, welcome back for another post!
-Today I thought I would recommend some brilliant titles to sink your teeth into this June.
+Today I thought I would recommend some brilliant Pride reads that you can really sink your teeth into this June!

-I love reading a diverse range of authors and books, so find your perfect Pride read below 🙂
+I love reading a diverse range of authors and books, and I hope you find your perfect Pride read below 🙂

 This novel focuses on the romance between two women during the 1950s, and it is known for its explicit discussion of female sexuality.
 I think it sounds like the perfect read to try this June, and I’m definitely going to check it out soon.